JuneYaooo/assign01/README.md

-# assign01
+# COMP5329 Assignment01 Instruction

-COMP5329 Assignment01 Repo
+You can click the link of colab and run it directly